chraxo/UmlMarkdownCheatSheet/README.md

 # UmlMarkdownCheatSheet

-This summary shows how to realize uml diagrams in markdown using plantUML.
+This summary shows how to realize UML diagrams in Markdown using plantUML.

+At 'Releases' you can find the pdf output.